 Coherence in programming

-The European commission launched the Joint Programming Initiative on Agriculture, Food Security and Climate Change (FACCE-JPI) in 2010 to stimulate collaboration between member states, and to provide coherence in research programming.
+The Joint Programming Initiative on Agriculture, Food Security and Climate Change (FACCE-JPI) was launched in 2010 to stimulate collaboration between member states, and to provide coherence in research programming.

-More alignment and integration is needed, because there is a mismatch between the need to jointly address the issues of food security, agriculture and climate change, and the disjointed way science is funded: almost 90 percent of European research is planned and funded through national research programmes, which are often isolated and scattered across member states.
+More alignment and integration is needed.
+While issues concerning food security, agriculture and climate change need a joint coordinated approach, almost 90 percent of European research is still planned and funded through national research programmes.
+Without coordination of efforts, there is a risk of research results becoming isolated and scattered across member states.

 More impact on society

 FACCE-JPI pulls together the research capacity required to tackle the challenges.
 It seeks to avoid unnecessary duplication and to align and integrate national programmes.
-The initiative has already brought together almost 25 participating countries (including New Zealand as an Associate Member).
+The initiative has already brought together 24 participating countries (including New Zealand as an Associate Member).